 See below for a summary of each component.
-Please always refer to the University Catalog for the most up to date curriculum: https://catalog.depaul.edu/programs/neuroscience-bs/ report for the requirements that apply to your degree, and work with your academic advisor for clarification.
+Please always refer to the University Catalog for the most up to date curriculum: https://catalog.depaul.edu/programs/neuroscience-bs/ concentration.)
+The curriculum in this academic guide describe the requirements for students who declare Neuroscience as their major in the 2025-2026 Academic Year.
+Please refer to your degree progress report for the requirements that apply to your degree, and work with your academic advisor for clarification.